 A lower blepharoplasty procedure is typically performed to improve a tired eye appearance (commonly referred to as ‘eye-bags’).
 The procedure involves the surgical removal of fat just below the surface of the skin and loose skin around.
 This procedure is performed through a microscopic incision, normally just below the lower lash line.

 Younger patients may only need fat removing from beneath the lower eye area.
 Such fatty deposits can be hereditary and can be removed from the inside of the lower lid, thus completely avoiding any external excisions.
 This advanced procedure is known as a transconjunctival blepharoplasty.

 These procedures can be performed singularly or in combination and can be performed under both local and general anaesthetic.
 The type of anaesthetic will often dictate how long a patient is expected to stay in hospital to recover.
 A procedure performed under local anaesthetic will commonly be performed as a day case and a procedure performed under general anaesthetic will commonly involve an overnight stay in hospital.
 Under normal conditions a blepharoplasty procedure can take around an hour to perform.

 Who is suitable for the procedure?

 - Men and women of all ages who are generally unhappy with their aged or lined appearance

 - Men and women who suffer from looking tired or “jaded”, even when they are well rested

 - Women who need to avoid eye make-up (which has a tendency to look “caked-on” or to disappear into skin folds as lines and creases develop and deepen)

-- Men and women who feel that their self esteem or confidence are affected by their concerns and feelings about their ageing facial appearance
+- Men and women who feel that their self esteem or confidence is affected by their concerns and feelings about their ageing facial appearance